Signed in as:

 In this hands-on, family-friendly workshop, you’ll dive into the fascinating world of honeybees.
 Learn about their biology, social structure, and what it takes to start a hive.
-Observe a working bee colony (weather permitting) and taste different kinds of honey while discovering what makes each one unique.
-Whether you're bee-curious or considering keeping your own hive, this is your chance to learn from local expert Jimmy Broadus of Broadus Bees!
+Observe a working bee colony and taste this season's honey right from the comb.
+Whether you're bee curious or considering keeping your own hive, beekeeper Brittany Dye, will answer your questions from her extensive knowledge of commercial and backyard beekeeping!

 Honeybees are way more than just honey-makers—they’re pollination powerhouses!
 Learn all about their fascinating roles within the hive, from the hardworking foragers to the all-important queen.
 We’ll break down honeybee biology and why they’re so essential to our ecosystem.

 Thinking about getting a hive?
 Find out what it takes to become a beekeeper!
-We’ll cover the basics, from hive setup to seasonal care, and discuss whether keeping bees is a good fit for your home or property.
+We’ll cover the basics, from hive setup to seasonal care, look at equipment needed to get you started and discuss whether keeping bees is a good fit for your home or property.

-Get hands-on experience (from a safe distance, of course) and gain confidence around bees -weather permitting.
-Plus, enjoy a honey tasting and learn why honey comes in so many different colors and flavors.
+Get hands-on experience (from a safe distance or up close) and gain confidence around bees.
+Plus, enjoy a honey tasting right from fresh honeycomb and learn why honey comes in so many different colors and flavors.

 Join School of Ranch and get 20% off all workshops for a year.
 Your membership helps us cover our costs.
 Being non-profit doesn't mean you can lose money!
 We need your support and nothing shows support as much as a membership.